publiclab/publiclab-archive/notes/liz/09-22-2017/what-are-examples-of-citizen-science-projects-that-have-tested-water-for-ph.md

 ---
-title: What are examples of citizen science projects that have tested water for pH?
+title: 'What are examples of citizen science projects that have tested water for pH?'
 tagnames: answered, question:ph, question:ph-testing
 author: liz
 path: /notes/liz/09-22-2017/what-are-examples-of-citizen-science-projects-that-have-tested-water-for-ph.md